compsoc-edinburgh/betterinformatics/_sections/2016/year1/inf1-da.md

     -   A 50min lecture, twice per week
     -   A 50min tutorial, once per week, starts week 2
     -   No labs
+-   The course page above is for last year's course page and is a reasonable guide for what will be in the course this year.
+There will be a new blog for this year.